Do You Really Want A Working Dog?May 19, 2021 2021-07-09 19:37

 Do You Really Want A Working Dog?

 Every week, multiple times, I am on a house call with a family that has adopted a working-bred dog.
-And every week, multiple times, I need to tell the owners that I do not have a magical solution to the dog’s high energy, need for mental and physical stimulation, constant desire to problem-solve and inherent ability to find ways to fight boredom.
+And every week, multiple times, I need to tell the owners that I don’t have a magical solution to the dog’s high energy, need for mental and physical stimulation, constant desire to problem-solve and inherent ability to find ways to fight boredom.
 If a dog was born a working dog – well, then he is going to be a working dog.

 Whether you picture a German Shepherd, Border Collie, German Shorthair Pointer or Giant Schnauzer while reading this, you have probably met (or even owned) a dog that was born to work, and that was determined to find himself some sort of work in life (whether intended by the owner or not).